Strengthening Communities Initiative, Engaged Scholarship, and SUAPP

 agencies, and organizations and by defining the questions and best practices of research

 methodologies and data analysis.
 Engaged scholarship has become the hallmark of SUAPP’s

-For more information on the Strengthening Communities Initiative, please visit the
+For more information on the Strengthening Communities Initiative, Engaged Scholarship,

 Project SEED Overview

 Project SEED is an opportunity for economically disadvantaged high school students

 to do chemistry research for 8 weeks at the University of Memphis during the summer.

 In 2008 participating students received a $2500 stipend.
 Project SEED at the University